cosmos/cosmos-sdk/docs/basics/app-anatomy.md

 #### gRPC-gateway REST Endpoints

-The [module's REST interface](../building-modules/module-interfaces.md#legacy-rest) lets users generate transactions and query the state through REST calls to the application's [light client daemon](../core/node.md#lcd) (LCD).
-REST routes are defined in a file `client/rest/rest.go`, which is composed of:

 Some external clients may not wish to use gRPC.
 The SDK provides in this case a gRPC gateway service, which exposes each gRPC service as a correspoding REST endpoint.
 Please refer to the [grpc-gateway](https://grpc-ecosystem.github.io/grpc-gateway/) documentation to learn more.

 The REST endpoints are defined in the Protobuf files, along with the gRPC services, using Protobuf annotations.
 Modules that want to expose REST queries should add `google.api.http` annotations to their `rpc` methods.
 By default, all REST endpoints defined in the SDK have an URL starting with the `/cosmos/` prefix.